VariantSync/RaQuN/README.md

   # Linux
   ./stop-all-experiments.sh
   ```
-Stopping the execution may take a short while.
+Stopping the execution may take a moment.

 [comment]: <> (* You can find more detailed information on how to run and configure the experiments with and without Docker in [EXPERIMENTS.md]&#40;EXPERIMENTS.md&#41;.)